 Cancer surgeons in the Liver Surgery Program are specially trained and experienced in liver problems including benign and malignant liver tumors and metastases of cancer to the liver from other organs.

 Our liver surgeons participate in two interdisciplinary tumor boards where the care of patients with liver tumors is discussed by doctors from many specialties.
-These tumor boards are part of the Gastrointestinal Oncology Program and the Liver Tumor Clinic at Norris Cotton Cancer Center.
+These tumor boards are part of the Gastrointestinal Oncology Program and the Liver Tumor Clinic at Dartmouth Cancer Center.
 In addition to experts in liver surgery, experts in hepatology, medical oncology, radiation oncology, interventional radiology, radiology, pathology, nutrition and palliative care participate in these tumor board discussions to provide their expertise and recommendations for diagnosis and treatment.
 Many patients will have the option of participating in clinical trials that are testing new treatment options.